Volunteer and Sponsor to Transform the Woonasquatucket River Greenway!

 To get started, please review the information below and then share your group’s information on our Clean Days sign up form below.

 We offer opportunities to participate in horticulture projects that involve light gardening tasks such as raking, mulching, weeding, and planting.
 We also offer opportunities to join maintenance projects such as litter cleanups, in-water trash removal, sign painting, and fence- and bench-building.
 Depending on the size and needs of your group, horticulture and maintenance projects can be combined.

 We encourage participants to bring their own work gloves if they can; we also have plenty of “loaner” work gloves if needed.
 Participants should wear weather-appropriate clothing that can get dirty.

 Please note that a person from your group must serve as the designated group project contact for communication and coordination purposes.

-We ask volunteer groups from for-profit companies to provide a fee to help cover the planning and material costs our volunteer events and to support the work of the non-profit Woonasquatucket River Watershed Council.
-Engagement fees for 2022 are $1,000 for groups of up to 15 and $1,500 for groups of up to 30.
+We ask volunteer groups from for-profit companies to provide a donation to help cover the planning and material costs our volunteer events and to support the work of the non-profit Woonasquatucket River Watershed Council.
+Requested engagement contributions are $1,000 for groups of up to 15 and $1,500 for groups of up to 30.
 If your group is larger than 30, please indicate that on the sign up form and we will follow up to determine an appropriate fee.
 We also appreciate contributions from non-profit and education-related groups.